csabapalfi/whats-render-blocking/README.md

 # ⬇️ Async loading CSS

-below the fold can wait
+other CSS for below the fold

 ```html
 <link